wichmann-lab/teamproject-photography/README.md

 + After adding the preferred settings and values correctly start the editing and exporting progress by using the SAVE AND EDIT-Button and confirming the progress.
 A progress bar will appear in the upper left corner.
 A window will pop up after successfully editing and exporting every photograph.
 A folder named `Exported Photos` will be created in `lightroom_plugin.lrdevplugin`and there will be all edited photographs.
 ![export](README-files/export.gif)
-(Update: Window after editing and exporting progress was changed)
+(Update: GIF not up to date, window to confirm progress was changed)
 + You have two options to cancel the progress:
 1. By using the CANCEL PROGRESS AND EXIT-Button.
 The progress will immediately stop and the Plug-in will be closed.
 ![cancelbutton](README-files/cancelbutton.gif)